Ant & Dec: Primetime

-In April 2007, the duo signed a two-year golden handcuffs deal with ITV, reportedly worth £40 million, securing their career at the station until the end of 2009.
 In June 2007, they were offered the job of presenters on new ITV reality platform Britain's Got Talent by Simon Cowell.
 The series features contestants aiming to win £100,000 and spot on the bill at the Royal Variety Performance while performing and being judged by Cowell, actress Amanda Holden and former Daily Mirror editor Piers Morgan.
 The series was highly successful, drawing in nearly 12 million viewers, and led to the pair continuing to operate as hosts for future series, along with continual appearances in a regular feature on the ITV2 spin-off show Britain's Got More Talent.
 But, similarly to Saturday Night Takeaway, the twelfth series saw Dec present the live shows on his own (despite them both presenting the auditions shows).

 The pair filmed six episodes for a new American game show, Wanna Bet?, in November 2007.
 The episodes were broadcast in 2008 but failed to attract enough interest for a second series to be commissioned.
 What You Wrote, another format created by the duo, was due to air in Autumn 2008 but was reportedly axed by ITV.
 In 2010, the duo debuted a replacement for Ant & Dec's Saturday Night Takeaway, entitled Ant & Dec's Push the Button.
 The series was a success, albeit not in the same way as Saturday Night Takeaway, and a second run of the programme was broadcast in 2011, but Ant and Dec later dropped the show in favour of reviving Saturday Night Takeaway.

 Ant & Dec have also presented the game show Red or Black?, a creation of Cowell's, airing live on ITV in 2011 with a second series in 2012, but this was not a ratings success and was cancelled after the second series.
 On 24 December 2011, they presented ITV's charity initiative Text Santa with Holly Willoughby.
 Text Santa returned in 2012, 2013 and 2014 with Ant & Dec co-hosting alongside Christine Bleakley, Phillip Schofield, Holly Willoughby, Alesha Dixon and Paddy McGuinness.

 In January 2016, Ant and Dec presented When Ant and Dec Met The Prince: 40 Years of The Prince's Trust, a one-off documentary for ITV.
 In 2016, they also presented The Queen's 90th Birthday Celebration, broadcast live on ITV.